WB1200: Planning

+Construction

 In September 2016, the city government approved a revised master-use permit for the project, which would comprise two 45-story towers with 1,050 total residential units above a retail podium and 736 parking stalls in an underground garage.
 The permit was later modified to add four stories of residential units with a $10 million fee paid into the city's mandatory housing affordability fund.
-Construction began in May 2018 under general contractor Graham Construction.
-Graham and Westbank were later accused by subcontractors of failure to pay for labor or supplies.
-Progress was also delayed by the COVID-19 pandemic, a regional concrete workers strike, and other issues.
-Graham is expected to step down from the project in late 2022 and will be replaced by Icon West Construction.
-The project is planned to be completed in late 2023.
+Construction began in May 2018 under general contractor Graham Construction; the project was planned to be completed in 2021.
+Graham and Westbank were later accused by subcontractors of failure to pay for labor or supplies; the dispute, along with the COVID-19 pandemic and a regional concrete workers strike, contributed to delays for the project.

+Graham stepped down from the project in late 2022 and filed a $50.1 million lien against Westbank.
+Several subcontractors also filed liens against Westbank and Graham for alleged failures to pay for work between 2018 and 2022.
+Icon West Construction replaced Graham as the main contractor, with construction managed by JTM Construction beginning in early 2023.
+The framework for the Boeing 747 fuselage in the galleria was erected in late 2024.
+Phased occupancy was scheduled to start in 2025, but was delayed to 2026.

+The construction loans that were used to finance the WB1200 project in 2019, originally set at $297 million and later expanded to $420 million were consolidated in August 2025.
+Westbank lost control of the project, which remains with the same limited liability company but under new ownership.